-However, if your dog has fallen into some sort of a massive dirty or muddy mess, an immediate cleanup is required so don’t wait for the next scheduled bath.
+However, if your dog has fallen into some sort of a massive dirty or muddy mess, immediate cleanup is required so don’t wait for the next scheduled bath.

 Always make sure you’re using a dog-friendly shampoo and conditioner.
 Human bathing products are a big no, as they might be toxic for your dog.
 Also, make sure to use lukewarm water and check the temperature before getting your dog in.

 Here are a few tips and tricks to make bath time easier.